 Other Harmful Traditional Practices: The constitution criminalizes violence against or oppression of women based on religious, social, or cultural traditions and gives victims the right to compensation.
 The criminal code makes the practice of paying dowries illegal and imposes penalties of up to NRs 30,000 (\$300), prison sentences of up to three years, or both.
 The legislation also criminalizes violence committed against one's spouse in connection to a dowry, imposing fines of up to NRs 50,000 (\$500), prison sentences of up to five years, or both.
-Additionally, the 2015 Act to Amend Some Nepal Acts to Maintain Gender Equality and End Gender-Based Violence stipulates that any psychological abuse of women, including asking for dowry, humiliation, physical torture, and shunning women for not providing a dowry, is punishable.
-Nevertheless, according to NGOs dowries remained common, especially in the Terai region.
-Government agencies documented incidents of dowry-related violence, recommended interventions, and occasionally rescued victims and offered them rehabilitation services.
+Additionally, the law stipulates that any psychological abuse of women, including asking for dowry, humiliation, physical torture, and shunning women for not providing a dowry, is punishable.
+Nevertheless, according to NGOs, dowries remained common, especially in the Terai region.
+Additionally, the practice of early and forced marriage, which remained prevalent, limited girls' access to education and increased their susceptibility to domestic violence and sexual abuse, including sex trafficking.
+Early and forced marriages were especially common in the Dalit and Madhesi communities (see "Children" section).
+Government agencies documented incidents of dowry-related violence and forced marriage, recommended interventions, and occasionally rescued victims and offered them rehabilitation services.

 Traditional beliefs about witchcraft negatively affected rural women, especially widows, the elderly, persons of low economic status, or members of the Dalit caste, despite a law specifically criminalizing discrimination and violence against those accused of witchcraft.
 There were no reported prosecutions under the law.
-Media and NGOs reported numerous cases of violence against alleged witches, and civil society organizations raised public awareness of the problem.
-For example, on August 2, family members of two persons accused of witchcraft filed a complaint against their accuser.
-According to the family members, both of the accused were socially neglected after the allegations of witchcraft.
+Media and NGOs reported some cases of violence against alleged witches, and civil society organizations raised public awareness of the problem.

-Acid attacks were specifically criminalized; the NGO Burns Violence Survivors Nepal documented five acid attacks from January to September.
-For example, in September Bimal Shripali of Chitwan district attacked his neighbor Basanti Pariyar with acid.
-Police arrested Shripali, after, according to his police statement, he attacked Pariyar after she refused his marriage proposal.
+The law criminalizes acid attacks.
+The NGO Burns Violence Survivors Nepal documented two acid attacks from January to September.

-The practice of chhaupadi (expelling women and girls from their homes during menstruation and sometimes following childbirth, including forcing women and girls to reside in cattle sheds) continued to be a serious problem despite a 2005 Supreme Court decision and 2008 guidelines from the Ministry of Women, Children, and Social Welfare outlawing the practice.
-The practice was particularly common in rural western districts, where women periodically died from exposure to the elements.
-For example, local media reported that in January a 21-year-old woman died of smoke inhalation while trying to warm herself in her menstruation hut, and in July a 19-year-old woman died of a venomous snakebite she suffered while sleeping in her hut.
-The criminal code formally criminalized the practice by stipulating a punishment of up to three months' imprisonment, a maximum fine of NRs 3,000 (\$30), or both.
+The practice of "chhaupadi" (expelling women and girls from their homes during menstruation and sometimes following childbirth, including forcing women and girls to reside in cattle sheds) continued to be a serious problem despite a 2005

+Supreme Court decision and 2008 guidelines from the Ministry of Women, Children, and Social Welfare outlawing the practice.
+In 2018 a law that formally criminalized the practice went into effect; it stipulates a punishment of up to three months' imprisonment, a maximum fine of NRs 3,000 (\$30), or both.
+Some local officials implemented various efforts to eliminate chhaupadi, including education campaigns and physical destruction of sheds, but stigma and tradition maintained the practice, particularly in rural western districts, where women periodically died from exposure to the elements.
+For example, local media reported that in January a woman died from exposure in her menstruation hut in Achham district, and two days later, a mother and her two children died of smoke inhalation while sleeping in her hut.
+On December 5, Nepal Police arrested an individual reportedly involved in the death of a woman in a menstruation hut, the first arrest of its kind since adoption of the 2018 law.